(El Dia de la Bestia)

 For a time, The Day of the Beast starts to tap into this with a promising parody of all the prophecies, Bible numerics, signs and interpretations and so on.
 However, the film fails to deliver on such a promising idea.
 Instead of tapping the satiric potential of the idea, it dissolves into a chase caper along the lines of one of the giddy melodramas that director Alex de la Iglesia’s mentor Pedro Almodovar specialises in.
 Unfortunately, Alex de la Iglesia frequently overplays his hand many of the sequences go on well beyond the point they needed to be funny.

 Spanish director Alex de la Iglesia had previously made with the amusing future terrorist comedy Accion Mutante (1993) and went onto make the amazing Perdita Durango/Dance with the Devil (1997), the genre black comedies Common Wealth (2000) and Ferpect Crime (2004), the mathematical murder mystery The Oxford Murders (2008), the sf tv series Pluton B.R.B.
-Nero (2008-9), the circus psycho-thriller A Sad Trumpet Ballad (2010), As Luck Would Have It (2011), a satire on the modern media, the comedy Witching and Bitching (2013), and The Bar (2017) with a group of strangers trapped inside a bar.
+Nero (2008-9), the circus psycho-thriller A Sad Trumpet Ballad (2010), As Luck Would Have It (2011), a satire on the modern media, the comedy Witching and Bitching (2013), and The Bar (2017) with a group of strangers trapped inside a bar during the outbreak of a deadly infection.